apache/storm/docs/Metrics.md

 This metric records how much time a spout was idle because back-pressure indicated that downstream queues in the topology were too full.
 This is the total time in milliseconds, not the average amount of time and is not sub-sampled.
 This is similar to skipped-throttle-ms in Storm 1.x.

+##### `__backpressure-overflow-count`

+This metric indicates the overflow count last time BP status was sent, with a minimum value of 1 if a task has backpressure on.

 ##### `skipped-inactive-ms`

 This metric records how much time a spout was idle because the topology was deactivated.
 This is the total time in milliseconds, not the average amount of time and is not sub-sampled.